NavigationContentFooter

 rdb_instance_mysql_node_filesystem_avail_bytesTotal amount of remaining available space, in bytes

-rdb_instance_mysql_node_filesystem_size_bytesTotal size of the filesystem, in bytes
+rdb_instance_mysql_node_filesystem_size_bytesTotal size of the file system, in bytes

 b_instance_mysql_node_memory_MemAvailable_bytesAmount of memory available